Why you can trust Bankrate

 Damage caused by hoarding may or may not be covered by insurance, depending on the type of policy you have and the specifics of your claim.
 If hoarding contributed directly to your loss, your claim may be denied.
 If you do have hoarding tendencies, you may want to seek medical care for your condition.
 If you can tidy your home, you may be able to eliminate a lot of the issues that could lead to an insurance claim being denied.

 What is the difference between hoarding and clutter?

 Hoarding comes with a much more serious connotation than clutter, according to the International OCD Foundation.
-Clutter may be disorganized and spill over from storage spaces to living spaces.
-But it doesn’t impact the intended use of the room.
+Clutter may be disorganized and spill over from storage spaces to living spaces, but it doesn’t usually impact the intended use of the room.
 Additionally, clutter doesn’t cause major stress or financial hardship.
 Hoarding, on the other hand, has a major impact on the homeowner’s life.
-Rooms cannot be used for their original purpose, like cooking in a kitchen or sleeping in a bedroom.
-It may also cause emotional and financial distress on the individual and even impact personal relationships.
+Rooms often cannot be used for their original purpose, like cooking in a kitchen or sleeping in a bedroom.
+It may also cause emotional and financial distress for an individual and even impact personal relationships.

 How do you know if you’re a hoarder?

 Hoarding is a broad term, but there are signs that may indicate a problem.
 Hoarders have a perceived need for items that extend beyond that item’s normal use.
 For example, a hoarder may have far more plates than are necessary, but feels the need to keep the extras out of a perceived need for having more.
 Hoarders also tend to exhibit mental and emotional distress when faced with letting go of items.
 If you think you have hoarding tendencies, talk to a medical professional for guidance.